abpframework/abp/docs/en/Multi-Tenancy.md

 });
 ````

-* `{0}` is the placeholder to determine current tenant's unique name.
+* `{0}` is the placeholder to determine the current tenant's unique name.
 * Add this code to the `ConfigureServices` method of your [module](Module-Development-Basics.md).
 * This should be done in the *Web/API Layer* since the URL is a web related stuff.

-Openiddict is default Auth Server in ABP (since v6.0).
-When you use OpenIddict,  you must add the code  on PreConfigure section.
+Openiddict is the default Auth Server in ABP (since v6.0).
+When you use OpenIddict, you must add this code to the `PreConfigure` method as well.
 ```csharp
 // using Volo.Abp.OpenIddict.WildcardDomains